top of page

 • The mineral rights holder may be able to negotiate with the surface owner to modify the lease agreement.
 Or they can obtain consent to access the land for mineral leasing exploration and extraction.
 This may require the mineral owner to compensate the surface owner or make other concessions in exchange for access.

-• If the lease agreement between the surface owner and renewable energy company includes provisions that restrict mineral leasing exploration and extraction, the mineral owner may be able to seek a law firm to take legal action to challenge the agreement.
+• Suppose the lease agreement between the surface owner and renewable energy company includes provisions that restrict mineral leasing exploration and extraction.
+In that case, the mineral owner may be able to seek a law firm to take legal action to challenge the agreement.

 • However, this can be a complex and costly process.
 The outcome may depend on many factors.
 The language of the lease agreement and the laws of the state where the property is located are two of them.